H3licopter/beanstalk/README.md

 ## Overview
 When creating a page or UI in Beanstalk, you make Scenes.

 Scenes are a markup syntax that can be used to write text content, HTML, CSS and JS/WASM all in one file with it's own consistent syntax.
-It is designed to be very concise, easy to read and flexibly interop with regular code with build in reactivity.
+It is designed to be very concise, easy to read and flexibly interop with regular code with built in reactivity.

 **Content**